 The table below shows only published versions of the resource that are publicly accessible.

 How to cite

 Researchers should cite this work as follows:

 Sørensen O J, Hagen B (2022): Population research on small rodents (Rodentia) and shrews (Soricidae) in Lierne Municipality – Norway; 2018-2021 based on systematic catches with ordinary mouse traps in traplines. v1.2.
 Nord University.
 Dataset/Samplingevent. https://ipt.gbif.no/resource?r=rodents&v=1.2

 The publisher and rights holder of this work is Nord University.
 This work is licensed under a Creative Commons Attribution Non Commercial (CC-BY-NC) 4.0 License.

-Occurrence; Small rodents; Screws; Population cycles; Rodentia; Screws.
-Myodes glareolus; Myodes rufocanus; Microtus agrestis; Lemmus lemmus; Myopus schisticolor; Sorex araneus; Sorex minutus; Neomys fodiens.
+Occurrence; Small Rodents; Shrews; Population cycles; Rodentia; Soricidae.
+Myodes glareolus; Myodes rufocanus; Microtus agrestis; Lemmus lemmus; Myopus schisticolor; Sorex araneus; Sorex minutus; Neomys fodiens.; Samplingevent

 Who created the resource: